-Problems: The problems are that Micro Squeak is based on the version 3.7 of Squeak, and even if the project has been released few months ago, it had been developed in 2004.
-Due to that the project is not synchronized with the system anymore.
-Moreover, the system I used during my internship, Pharo is a fork of Squeak.
-Pharo already got a large refactoring effort but it is still a monolithic system, with still a lot of useless or inefficient code.
+been developed in 2004.
+Due to that the project is not synchronized with the lastest evolutions of the system anymore.
+Moreover, the system I used during my internship Pharo, is a fork of Squeak.
+Pharo has already seen a large refactoring effort but it is still a monolithic system, with still a lot of useless or inefficient code.
 Because of that, it's quite difficult to define properly what the kernel is and to extract it without collecting irrelevant classes.